UO-CS210/wildfire/docs/HOWTO.md

 building and looping through lists.
 Our approach will use a structure called _parallel arrays_, meaning that we will associate items in distinct lists with the same index.
-We will use parallel arrays to associate each cluster with its graphical representation as a circle.
-We will also use parallel arrays to associate each cluster with a list of wildfire locations.
+We will use parallel arrays to associate each cluster with a list of wildfire locations and with whatever display is associated with that cluster.

+Note:  Data science majors and other users of Python Pandas may be interested to know that the `Series` (columns) in a Pandas `DataFrame` are parallel arrays.
+Similar "column-wise" organizations of parallel arrays are also widely used in scientific computing because, for the most common access patterns to very large data sets, they can be more efficient than "row-wise" organization of the same tabular data.

 ## Georeferenced data: Lat-Lon and UTM